beyondwords-io/player/doc/getting-started.md

 You can then click on the embed button next to the content to add the snippet to the `<body>` of your site.

-The snippet looks like this:
+The snippet should look like this:

 ```html
 <script async defer